Emulator Issues #8011

 Maybe it's better just to revert this commit?

 First dropping dx9 that were fast enough to emulate any game, then x86, now making "old" graphics card users unable to play well with OpenGL above 4217.

 I have Radeon HD 5750, my friend has "Radeon HD 5800 series" and emu runs crazy slow above 4217, but 100% speed with our "old graphics card" on 4217.

 Those who have "new graphics card" will not even notice any difference between CPU or GPU bounding boxes, when emu run at 100% speed for "old graphics card" users without GPU bounding box stuff.

-#20 Updated by skidau almost 5 years ago
+#20 Updated by skidau over 5 years ago

 rodolfo, for some people, the SW bbox is faster than the HW bbox.
 For others, the HW bbox is not available.
 And then for some, the SW bbox is slower than the HW bbox.
 Having an option confuses things when the emulator should be able to decide which setting is best for the user.